21 Hooper Street

 Railway workers, a coal carrier, jam makers, and a drapery packer

-21 Hooper Street is in Leeds Terrace, which was built by 1881.
+21 Hooper Street is in Leeds Terrace, which was built in the 1870s.

 John Curtis, 31, railway guard, b.
 Yarmouth, Norfolk

 Arthur J. Curtis, 8, scholar, b.
 Yarmouth, Norfolk

 Samuel C. Curtis, 7, scholar, b.
 Yarmouth, Norfolk